128technology/salt-states/README.md

 For example, to add one of the routers following the example above, use: **salt-call t128_config_template.add_router sample test1**

 #### Deleting a router ####
-The syntax to delete a router is: `salt-call t128_config_template.delete_router <router name>`.
+The syntax to delete a router is: `salt-call t128_config_template.delete_router <router_name>`.
 The only option for this is:
-* **<router name>** - The name of the router to delete from the config.
+* __router_ name__ - The name of the router to delete from the config.
 The module will pull the configuration and parse it looking for elements to delete related to the router.

-For example, to delete one of the routers following the example above, use: ** salt-call t128_config_tepmlate.delete_rotuer test1**
+For example, to delete one of the routers following the example above, use: **salt-call t128_config_tepmlate.delete_rotuer test1**

-Note, many of the actions needed in the delete configuration are typically no longer necessary due to config generation.
+**Note:** many of the actions needed in the delete configuration are typically no longer necessary due to config generation.
 But we will leave the code for legacy purposes.

 ### t128_users ###
 Both an execution module and state module are provided for managing local user accounts for the 128T.